 There's a bit of an ecological theme here, and the sympathetic way in which the site blends in with the countryside, using lots of natural materials, is impressive.
 Dotted about are the now-expected recycling points.

 Head into Barmouth for comprehensive shopping (ranging from beach stuff to gift shops) plus various pubs and restaurants.
-The Royal is recommended for food, while the Wayside Inn is just a five minute walk away.
+The newly renovated and highly impressive Norbar Bar and Restaurant has recently re-opened (formerly the Wayside), and offers a wide variety of food and drink in a warm and friendly environment overlooking the Park and Cardigan Bay, and is just a five minute walk away.

 Llanaber, Barmouth, Gwynedd, Wales